 Scan over your monologue and break it down.
 You want to mark your script when you see a change.
 A change can be a beat, when something shifts within your character.
-When you see this shift, mark your script and this will constitute as a notation, similar to how a composer notates a musical score or a dancer develops steps in choreography.
+When you see this shift, mark your script and this will constitute as a notation.

-Once you have your notations, look at each beat as a “frame” until it reaches the next beat, for the next frame.
+Once you have your notations, look at each beat as a “frame”.
 Each frame is where you get to splash your color.
 You may have 4 frames (4 changes or 4 beats – all the same thing) in a two minute monologue for example.

 Having each frame marked allows you to see the entirety of the monologue without overwhelming yourself.